instantOS/instantos.github.io/docs/wmsettings.md

 ```

 Valid values:
-- `tap`: "enabled" or "disabled"
+- `tap`: "enabled" or "disabled" (the CLI spellings "on" / "off" are also accepted)
-- `natural_scroll`: "enabled" or "disabled"
+- `natural_scroll`: "enabled" or "disabled" ("on" / "off" also accepted)
 - `accel_profile`: "flat" or "adaptive"
 - `pointer_accel`: Floating point number
 - `scroll_factor`: Floating point multiplier applied to scroll events (defaults to `1.0` when unset)
-- `left_handed`: "enabled" or "disabled"; swaps the primary/secondary buttons for left-handed use
+- `left_handed`: "enabled" or "disabled" ("on" / "off" also accepted); swaps the primary/secondary buttons for left-handed use
+- `map_to_output`: Output name (e.g. `"eDP-1"`) that receives absolute events from this device, such as a drawing tablet; use `"*"` to map the device across the complete active output layout

 ## Layout tree and gaps